strideUX/strideos/docs/specs.md

 # strideOS - Core Specification

 **strideOS** is the operating system for strideUX - a revolutionary project management solution where **projects ARE living documents**.
-Built with Novel.sh editor and custom functional blocks, this tool eliminates the traditional separation between project management and documentation by making every project a collaborative, block-based document containing both content and interactive PM functionality.
+Built with section-based document architecture using BlockNote editors, this tool eliminates the traditional separation between project management and documentation by making every project a collaborative, sectioned document containing both rich content and interactive PM functionality.

 ## Core Philosophy
 - **Projects as Living Documents**: Every project is a rich document with embedded functional blocks